ComDec/Substrate-aware-descriptors/README.md

 The data used in the paper are in the **data** folder.
 Some scripts about data cleaning and so on are available in **tools** folder.

+The file in gjf format are optimized molecule 3D conformations.

 ## Useful Scripts for Streamlined System

 The scripts are in the **utils** folder.